hjwylde/werewolf-slack/README.md

     [here](https://my.slack.com/services/new/slash-commands/).
 The Slash Command should perform a GET request to the server werewolf-slack is going to be hosted
     on.
+Make note of the *validation token* here too.

 #### Installing